rr1997/Face-Recognition/README.md

 Detector
-Loading Recognizer Lets start the main loop and do the following basic steps Starts capturing frames from the camera object Convert it to Gray Scale Detect and extract faces from the images Use the recognizer to recognize the Id of the user Put predicted Id/Name and Rectangle on detected face
+Loading Recognizer Lets start the main loop and do the following basic steps Starts capturing frames from the camera object Convert it to Gray Scale Detect and extract faces from the images Use the recognizer to recognize the Id of the user Put predicted Id/Name and Rectangle on detected face.